joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

 Definition
 ----------

-:term:`mapping rules` are functions that convert :term:`read alignments` to genomic coordinates.
-They are useful when performing positional analyses of alignments, specifically the informative position is not the 5' or 3' end of an alignment.
+:term:`Mapping rules <mapping rule>` are functions that convert :term:`read alignments` to genomic coordinates.
+They are useful when performing positional analyses of alignments, specifically when the informative position is not the 5' or 3' end of an alignment.
 For example:

   - in :term:`ribosome profiling` experiments, the ribosomal P- and-A sites, where peptide synthesis occurs, is of interest.
 This location is internal to the read, usually 15 nucleotides from the 3' end, depending upon read length.

-    Mapping :term:`read alignments` from a :term`ribosome profiling` experiment to the P-site instead of the 5' end reveals features of translation, such as translation initiation and termination sites, ribosome pauses, and frameshifts.
+    Mapping :term:`read alignments` from a :term:`ribosome profiling` experiment to the P-site instead of the 5' end reveals features of translation, such as translation initiation and termination sites, ribosome pauses, and frameshifts (:cite:`Ingolia2009`).

   - in :term:`DMS-seq` experiments, the goal is to detect chemically modified RNA bases.
-Given the library prepration protocol for :term:`DMS-seq`, the modified base is actually the first nucleotide *upstream*  of (i.e. outside) the 5' end of the read alignment.
+Given the library prepration protocol for :term:`DMS-seq`, the modified base is actually the first nucleotide *upstream*  of (i.e. outside) the 5' end of the read alignment (:cite:`Rouskin2014`).

   - in ClIP- or ChIP-seq experiments, where a crosslink site (in some protocols detectable as a mutation) within the read alignment, rather than the 5' or 3'